linroger/Finance-Notes-and-Marginalia/Fixed Income Asset Pricing/Fixed Income Lecture Notes/Yield Curve Extraction Methods-A Comprehensive Analysis.md

 ## 5. CASH FLOW MATRICES METHOD <A NAME="CASH-FLOW-MATRICES"></A>
 ### 5.1 THEORY AND GENERAL EQUATIONS <A NAME="CASH-FLOW-MATRICES-THEORY"></A>

-The [[Yield Curve Extraction Methods-A Comprehensive Analysis|cash flow matrices]] method uses matrix algebra to solve for the discount factors that,  when applied to the cash flows of all bonds,  reproduce their market prices.
+The [cash flow matrices](.md) method uses matrix algebra to solve for the discount factors that,  when applied to the cash flows of all bonds,  reproduce their market prices.
 The general equation is:$P = CF \cdot d$
 where:

 - $P$ is a vector of bond prices